Ayaz55555/warden-mint-story/README.md

 ---

-# AI Crypto Story 🎙️✨
+# 🛡️ Warden Mint Story 🎙️✨

-**Transform your crypto transaction history into an epic, AI-narrated saga.
-Mint your favorite on-chain moments as unique NFTs, share your story, and compete with the community.**

-AI Crypto Story converts the cold, technical data of blockchain transactions into engaging, personalized, and shareable narrative experiences.
-Instead of deciphering Etherscan logs, you hear a story.

-> **"You just swapped 0.5 ETH for 20,000 PEPE on Uniswap — a bold move!
-Let’s hope those frogs can swim."**
+**Guard your legacy.
+Mint your story.
+Own your on-chain identity.**

+Warden Mint Story transforms your blockchain journey into a living chronicle — narrated by AI, forged on-chain, and immortalized as NFTs.
+Every trade, swap, or mint becomes part of your evolving digital legend.

+> **"You just safeguarded 1.2 ETH in a brave move to Base — the Warden salutes your strategic foresight."**

 ## Table of Contents